guild-testautomation/general-resources/css.md

 }
 ```

-This of course isn't that very useful if you want to change more specific elements.
-To target specific elements there are a whole host of options available but at its most basic you are looking at three kinds:

-1. Types
-2. IDs
-3. Classes

-Then there is also a fourth kind that is a bit more complicated:

-- Attribute selectors

-## Types, IDs & Classes

-Type selectors simply select the different html elements, the first example shown is a type selector that select all `a` elements which are urls.
+This is called a type selector, these simply select the different html elements, the  example shown selects all `a` elements which are urls.
 Used alone these selectors are rarely used in testautomation as they are rarely unique.
 There are often used in combination with other selectors to make a selection more specific.
 Other elements you will often encounter are:

 - `div`